 Furthermore, as the Class Q provisions are limited to the dimensions of the existing building, the order does not permit extending beyond this limit.
 So if your intention is to convert and extend, this will mean having to submit an application to your local planning authority.

-If you’re thinking about purchasing a rural property, be aware of agricultural user restrictions, also known as ‘agricultural ties’.
-This is a planning condition which restricts a building to agricultural use only, and this may not be obvious without a local search or by contacting the local planning authority.
+If you’re thinking about purchasing rural property, be aware of agricultural user restrictions, also known as ‘agricultural ties’.
+This is a planning condition that restricts a building to agricultural use only, and this may not be obvious without a local search or by contacting the local planning authority.